cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/cipher-suites/_index.md

 You can specify a [minimum TLS version](/ssl/edge-certificates/additional-options/minimum-tls/) that is required for a client to connect to your website or application.

-For example, if TLS 1.1 is selected as the minimum, visitors attempting to connect with TLS 1.0 will be rejected while visitors attempting to connect using TLS 1.1, 1.2, or 1.3 (if enabled) will be allowed.
+For example, if TLS 1.1 is selected as the minimum, visitors attempting to connect using TLS 1.0 will be rejected while visitors attempting to connect using TLS 1.1, 1.2, or 1.3 (if enabled) will be allowed.

 Each cipher suite relates to a specific minimum protocol that it supports.
 This means that if you use a [higher security level](/ssl/edge-certificates/additional-options/cipher-suites/recommendations/) for your cipher suites and stop supporting TLS 1.0, you should also adjust your minimum TLS version accordingly.